-"The Price is Right" model Manuela Arbelaez thought she would have to come on down to the unemployment line.
-She mistakenly revealed the price of a new car on the TV game show.
+"The Price is Right" model Manuela Arbelaez thought she would have to come on down to the unemployment line after she mistakenly revealed the price of a new car on the game show.

-The 26-year-old model said in an interview that she lost her train of thought while exposing the answers to "Five Price Tags."
-It is a game that involves correctly choosing a vehicle's value among five oversized tags.
-Instead, Arbelaez unmasked the correct $21,960 price after the contestant's first pick, even though the participant still had two more chances to guess.
+The 26-year-old model said in an interview that she lost her train of thought while exposing the answers to "Five Price Tags," a game that involves correctly choosing a vehicle's value among five oversized tags.
+Arbelaez accidently unmasked the correct $21,960 price after the contestant's first pick, even though the participant still had two more chances to guess.

 "I just zoned out," Arbelaez said.
 "I literally did not see that coming.
 My body took over and reacted before my brain had a chance to stop it."

-The goof brought Arbelaez to tears.
-It also sent "Price is Right" host Drew Carey into a giggle fit.
+The goof brought Arbelaez to tears and sent "Price is Right" host Drew Carey into a giggle fit.